Tel. 370~45 501350, Fax 370~45 501352

 Panevėžys lies on the banks of the river Nevėžis, the sixth longest river in Lithuania.
 The river gave its name to the city itself.
 Senvagė (the Old River Bed) is considered the symbol of Panevėžys and is a famous place for leisure time and festivals.

 Since long time ago Panevėžys has been well known for its industrial production: cables, linen, decorative glass products, as well as international award winning Kalanapilis Beer.
 Panevėžys is open for investments and welcomes the start and development of business.
-With this aim Panevėžys City Municipality has begun implementation of the project PANEVĖŽYS INDUSTRIAL PARK which is partially financed by EU.
+With this aim Panevėžys City Municipality has begun implementation of the project PANEVĖŽYS FREE ECONOMIC ZONE which is partially financed by EU.

 Some people think of Panevėžys as an industrial spot, some- as the city of Juozas Miltinis Drama Theatre, some - as the city of the world famous International Ceramic Symposia; others- as the capital of cycling and Ultra Triathlon.